murts42/java-web-socket-server/README.md

 # Java Web Socket Server

-**A crappy and unmaintained implementation of a Web Socket Server using Java.**
+**A crappy and unmaintained implementation of a Web Socket Server in Java.**

 ---